Tunes from Bledington

 Bledington is a village on the border with Oxfordshire.
 Charles Benfield was the main informant for the tunes, most of which were noted by Cecil Sharp at Benfield’s house at Bould (Oxon), a hamlet in Idbury parish about a mile from Bledington (Glos).
-William and Nancy was also collected by George Butterworth, who is our only source for Trunkles and Ladies of Pleasure, the latter played by Ted Gibbs.
+William and Nancy was also collected by George Butterworth, as well as Trunkles and Ladies of Pleasure, the latter played by Ted Gibbs.

-The Travelling Morris visited Bledington in 1923 and danced, first to John Hitchman and later to Charles Benfield, several of the dances that had been collected from them and published by Cecil Sharp, Herbert Macilwaine and George Butterworth.
+The Travelling Morrice visited Bledington in 1924 and 25 and danced, first to John Hitchman and later to Charles Benfield, several of the dances that had been collected from them and published by Cecil Sharp, Herbert Macilwaine and George Butterworth.
 This visit led to the collection of a number of dances not published in The Morris Book, some of which, marked RKS* in the index below, were published by R Kenworthy Schofield, (1934) Journal of the English Folk Dance and Song Society Vol 1 (3) pp 147-151, C. Sharp also obtained Old Woman Tossed up from Richard Bond at Icomb.

 Index of tunes from Bledington